odoo/documentation/content/developer/tutorials/getting_started/03_newapp.rst

       :align: center
       :alt: The new module appears in the list

 The first step of module creation is to create its directory.
-In the `technical-training-sandbox` directory, add a new directory :file:`estate`.
+In the `tutorials` directory, add a new directory :file:`estate`.

 A module must contain at least 2 files: the ``__manifest__.py`` file and a ``__init__.py`` file.